Parental Controls

 • If we think a contact is unsafe, they're gone.

-1. Digital conversations are required Online safety starts with open conversations.
+Online safety starts with open conversations.
 Discussing what's going on digitally in your world is a requirement.
 These discussions are education on the dangers that are online, how to navigate tricky situations, how to keep safe - and what to let us know about.

 Our rules: